-4.11 Scheme of Amalgamation between Sify Communications Limited with Sify Technologies Limited and their respective shareholders (15) 4.12 Subscription agreement dated October 22, 2010 between Sify Technologies Limited and Mr Ananda Raju Vegesna, Representative of the entities and affiliates in India of Mr Raju Vegesna, CEO, Chairman and Managing Director of the company.
-(16) 4.13 Amendment to subscription agreement dated September 7, 2011between Sify Technologies Limited and Mr Ananda Raju Vegesna, Representative of the entities and affiliates in India of Mr Raju Vegesna, CEO, Chairman and Managing Director of the company.
-(17) 8.1 List of Subsidiaries.
-11.1 Code of Conduct and Conflict of Interest Policy (6) 12.1 Rule 13a-14(a) Certification of Chief Executive Officer 12.2 Rule 13a-14(a) Certification of Chief Financial Officer 13.1 Section 1350 Certification of Chief Executive Officer 13.2 Section 1350 Certification of Chief Financial Officer 15.1 Consent of ASA & Associates LLP in respect of the Sify Technologies Limited 101.INS XBRL Instance Document 101.SCH XBRL Taxonomy Extension Schema Document 101.CAL XBRL Taxonomy Extension Calculation Linkbase Document 101.DEF XBRL Taxonomy Extension Definition Linkbase Document 101.LAB XBRL Taxonomy Extension Label Linkbase Document 101.PRE XBRL Taxonomy Extension Presentation Linkbase Document
+4 11 4.11 Scheme of Amalgamation between Sify Communications Limited with Sify Technologies Limited and their respective shareholders (14) 4.12 Subscription agreement dated October 22, 2010 between Sify Technologies Limited and Mr. Ananda Raju Vegesna, Representative of the entities and affiliates in India of Mr. Raju Vegesna, CEO, Chairman and Managing Director of the Company.
+(15) 4.13 Amendment to subscription agreement dated September 7, 2011 between Sify Technologies Limited and Mr. Ananda Raju Vegesna, Representative of the entities and affiliates in India of Mr. Raju Vegesna, CEO, Chairman and Managing Director of the Company.
+(16) 8.1 List of Subsidiaries.
+11.1 Code of Conduct and Conflict of Interest Policy (5) 12.1 Rule 13a-14(a) Certification of Chief Executive Officer 12.2 Rule 13a-14(a) Certification of Chief Financial Officer 13.1 Section 1350 Certification of Chief Executive Officer 13.2 Section 1350 Certification of Chief Financial Officer 15.1 Consent of Manohar Chowdhry & Associates in respect of the Sify Technologies Limited 15.2 Consent of ASA & Associates LLP in respect of the Sify Technologies Limited 15.3 Letter regarding the Change in Registrant's Certifying Accountant.